How to Reverse Video in iMovie (Update in 2017)

-While the iMovie software is a highly effective editing tool, the interface can be a little confusing for amateurs or beginners simply looking to try the reverse effect on a video for the first time.
+While the iMovie software is a highly effective editing tool for Mac users, the interface can be a little confusing for amateurs or beginners simply looking to try the reverse effect on a video for the first time.
 It will be a waste of time to try to learn the entire interface rules to create such a simple effect.
-Instead, you can try Wonder share’s Filmora to achieve the reverse video effect on a really simple interface.
+So, we recommend you to try Wonder share Filmora to achieve the reverse video effect on a really simple interface.
+Watch the tutorial below and download Filmora now to try.

 1. Import Video to Filmora